While most insurance claims are accepted, there are processes in place if your insurer disputes your claim.

 TIP: Your insurer must have been given an opportunity to resolve the dispute with you directly.
 In most cases, your insurer will respond within 15 business days to let you know the outcome of the dispute however your insurer may take up to 45 days to respond from the time you make a complaint, if for example, it requires further information or it is investigating the matter.

-FOS can mediate a dispute between the insurer and the customer, and where mediation is unsuccessful, an ombudsman can make a determination.
+AFCA can mediate a dispute between the insurer and the customer, and where mediation is unsuccessful, an ombudsman can make a determination.

-FOS decisions are legally binding on your insurer; however you are not bound by the decision.
+AFCA decisions are legally binding on your insurer; however you are not bound by the decision.

-TIP: You must lodge a dispute with FOS within two years of your insurer's Internal Dispute Resolution decision, or six years from when you first became aware or should have reasonably become aware of your loss.
+TIP: You must lodge a dispute with AFCA within two years of your insurer's Internal Dispute Resolution decision, or six years from when you first became aware or should have reasonably become aware of your loss.

 Taking your dispute further

 If you are not happy with the outcome of the external dispute resolution process and would like to pursue the complaint, you can seek legal advice to start a legal action against the insurance company.
 You should consider time limits that may apply to start legal action.
-If you believe the insurer’s conduct could affect other customers, you may also wish to complain to the Australian Securities and Investments Commission (ASIC).
+If you believe the insurer’s conduct could affect other customers, you may also wish to complain to the Australian Securities and Investments Commission.